mozilla-l10n/localizer-documentation/src/webprojects/fxa.md

 FxA lives in two file formats.
 The shorter a string is, especially the kind containing variable or placeable, the more context you need to make sure you get the translation right.
 Look for clues or ask others for clarification:

 * String comments: Pay attention to the comment or string ID.
 In Pontoon, the comments are displayed above the area where you can enter your translation for a string.
-Some strings are used in more than one place.
-Finding the appropriate translation that works broadly is important.
 * [Matrix channel](https://chat.mozilla.org/#/room/#l10n-community:mozilla.org): ping the L10n PM in charge with any issues you may have.
 * [Web projects mailing list](https://groups.google.com/g/mozilla.dev.l10n.web): Raise questions here so others may benefit from the information.